 Contact a Boston LGBTQ Immigration Attorney

-As Boston LGBTQ immigration lawyers, our ability to help gay and lesbian couples obtain green cards and other benefits come from our considerable experience with other complex immigration matters.
+As Boston immigration attorneys, our ability to help gay and lesbian couples obtain green cards and other benefits come from our considerable experience with other complex immigration matters.
 Our firm takes pride in serving as a trusted source of advice for Boston’s LGBTQ community.
-If you’re wondering what immigration options may be available to you, call us today to schedule a consultation.
+If you’re wondering what immigration options may be available to you, click the button below.